Headspace Redesign

 The Solution

-I created a streamlined search experience that prioritized clarity and personalization, making it easier to explore new meditations and access content that they love.
+I created a streamlined search experience that prioritized clarity and personalization, making it easier to explore new meditations and access content that users love.

 How I Did It